hydraerozine/SaturnNina/README.md

 ## AI Work in Progress

-- The code for AI work in progress to show data for users as well as let users swap or transfer tokens across chains:
+- The code for AI work in progress to show data for users as well as let users swap or transfer tokens across chains via telegram :

 ```
 require('dotenv').config();